UI vs. UX Design: What’s the Difference?

 Content strategists oversee the planning and production of marketing content through the lifecycle of a project.

-This isn’t a magical, mythical creature.
-Rather, the term refers to a UX generalist who not only has a full set of UX skills, but also excels at graphic design and coding.
-Mastering all these skills can take time, so start by working toward one role before levelling up to unicorn status.
+This isn't a mythical creature.
+Rather, the term refers to a UX generalist who not only has a full set of UX skills but also excels at graphic design and coding.
+Mastering all these skills can take time, so start by working toward one role before leveling up to unicorn status.

-Get an interactive introduction to UX design with the Google UX Design Professional Certificate on Coursera.
-Build job-ready skills and complete portfolio-ready projects in less than six months—no degree or prior experience required.
+Whether you enter a role in UX or UI, gaining UX design skills can help make you a competitive applicant for positions and build a strong foundation for you to expand your UX/UI toolkit.
+By completing a professional certificate such as the Google UX Design Professional Certificate on Coursera, you will build job-ready skills and complete portfolio-ready projects in less than six months — no degree or prior experience is required.
 Start today with a seven-day free trial.

-Upon completion, gain access to career resources like resume review, interview prep, and more.
+Although the concept of centring design around human interactions has existed for a long time, the term "UX design" was not coined until 1988 when Don Norman first used it in his book The Design of Everyday Things.
+Later, Norman became the first person to have "user experience" in his job title when he became the User Experience Architect at Apple in the early 1990s.

+Collaboration is necessary between UX and UI designers to create a successful user-centred product.
+Though every team will have its own collaboration protocols, many UX and UI design teams might hold regular meetings to discuss overlapping pain points in a product's design.
+Similarly, some UX and UI designers have also found that sharing a style guide that discusses the minutiae of a product's tone, audience, and purpose can more easily facilitate a successful collaboration.

 Editorial Team